 In the American JD Program, full time students with 15 credit hours and part time students with 12 credit hours whose overall performance places them in the bottom quartile of the first-year class at the end of the first semester (the "1L Lower Quartile") will be strongly encouraged to take advantage of any pass/no pass courses provided by the Academic Success Department intended to enhance students' ability to engage in legal analysis, promote critical thinking, and foster competent independent learning.
+Students will not be charged tuition for enrolling in the Critical Legal Skills Course, offered by the Academic Success Department.

-4. REMEDIAL ACTIONS FOR STUDENTS WITH A G.P.A OF UNDER 2.8
+4. Remedial Actions for Students with a G.P.A of Under 2.8

-American JD students with an overall grade point average of less than 2.8 upon completion of the 30 foundation credits ("at-risk upper-class students") will be required to take the following bar-tested courses in order to graduate: Sales, Criminal Procedure, Estates and Trusts, and Business Organizations.
+American JD students who matriculated in the Fall 2017 and later, who earned an overall grade point average of less than 2.8 upon completion of the 30 foundation credits ("at-risk upper-class students") will be required to take the following bar-tested courses in order to graduate: Sales, Criminal Procedure, Estates and Trusts, and Business Organizations.
 Students who subsequently successfully raise their overall grade point average to 3.0 will be permitted to opt out of this requirement.